keboola/connection-docs/manipulation/transformations/sandbox/index.md

 To create a **project template**, go to [Storage -- Files](/storage/file-uploads/) and upload the template with the tag `_python_sandbox_template_`, `_r_sandbox_template_` or `_julia_sandbox_template`.
 Don't forget to mark the file as permanent.
-Before uploading the template, make sure it doesn't contain any sensitive data (*Kernel* -- *Restart & Clear Output* might be a good idea).
+Before uploading the template, make sure it does not contain any sensitive data (*Kernel* -- *Restart & Clear Output* might be a good idea).
 The file name is arbitrary.

 {: .image-popup}